 Like with Surf pages, you can add, delete and move Immerse pages using the Immerse outline in the Editor.

-When you're editing a Doc, navigate to any Immerse page, and you'll see thumbnails of each page in that section at the bottom of the screen.
+You can access the Immerse Outline by toggling the Immerse Outline Icon on when you're editing a Doc.
+(This is located on the top right of your screen in your editor) Once turned on, you'll see the thumbnails of each page in that section at the bottom of the screen.
 This sequence of thumbnails is called your Immerse outline.
 The blue number beneath a thumbnail indicates which page you're on in the Editor.
 In the below example, we're looking at page one.

 If you hover over the thumbnail, you’ll see three icons like below: